sirioz/parse-server-fs-adapter/README.md

 parse-server file system storage adapter, with a spread option.

-[WORK IN PROGRESS, DO NOT USE] I added an option to spread files over N levels of subfolders, to speed up fetching and retrieval in case of many thousands of files.
+I added the option to <strong>spread files on N levels of subfolders</strong>, to speed up storage and fetching in case of many thousands of files.
 Default number of levels is 2, maximum is 8.
-<br/>Example: image.jpg (file name MD5 = 0d5b1c4c7f720f698946c7f6ab08f687) will go in 0d/5b folder => 0d/5b/image.jpg.
+<br/>Example: image.jpg (file name MD5 = <strong>0d5b</strong>1c4c7f720f698946c7f6ab08f687) will go in 0d/5b folder => 0d/5b/image.jpg.

 # installation